lgaalves/CombModel/README.rst

 Installation
 -------------

-The ``combmodel`` package is available on pypi and can be installed using pip
+The ``comb-model`` package is available on pypi and can be installed using pip

 .. code-block:: shell